Ivan-Ayub97/FLAC-A_MetaEditor/README.md

 ### FLAC Album Metadata Editor

-**FLAC-A_MetaEditor** is a lightweight and efficient desktop tool for bulk editing metadata in FLAC audio files.
+A lightweight and efficient desktop tool for bulk editing metadata in FLAC audio files.
 Designed with a simple and functional interface, it allows you to manage tags such as title, artist, album, year, and more—all from an intuitive graphical environment.

 ![FLAC-A_MetaEditor logo](icon.png)